Dud3core-webdev/ngx-fluent-design-ui/projects/ngx-fluent-design/README.md

 `npm i ngx-fluent-design`

 ## Usage
-(I will be adding more documentation for this library, I just need to really get my head down and work on it.)

 You can view the [docs](https://ngx-fluent-design.mfwebdev.net/home) for this library for more information.

+We are working on documentation alongside the actual library, so bare with us if every component isn't documented.

 ## Components:
-So far the library is very limited in components:

 - Action Button
 - Compound Action Button
 - Card